 In conclusion, this project stands as a robust and educationally valuable system that not only fulfills its immediate functional goals but also exemplifies the power of algorithmic thinking in software design.
 It offers a compelling case study in how classical computer science principles can be applied to address practical challenges in modern academia.
 The success of this implementation validates the importance of interdisciplinary knowledge in computing—where understanding algorithms, database systems, and user interface design are equally vital in building effective software.
 With its blend of simplicity, functionality, and extensibility, the knapsack-based course enrollment system represents a meaningful contribution to both academic software tools and student learning experiences.

+CHAPTER 9

 REFERENCES

 https://en.wikipedia.org/wiki/Knapsack_problem